-Because this document only describes the knowledge base and does not give an implementation of the knowledge base in a specific language the knowledge will be described in this document in a generic tabular form in appendix A. These tables make it easy to get an idea of the knowledge in the knowledge base, but it is not straightforward to translate the information in these tables to formal if-then rules.
-Therefore we have also created a representation in XML format.
+Because this document only describes the knowledge base and does not give an implementation of the knowledge base in a specific language the knowledge will be described in this document in a generic tabular form in appendix A. These tables make it easy to get an idea of the knowledge in the knowledge base, but it is not straightforward to translate the information in these tables to a formal language.
+Therefore we have also created a representation of the knowledge in XML format.
 The format of the XML data will be described in chapter 4.

-For the action rules there is one table with four columns that is split up in one or more parts.
+For the actions there is one table with four columns that is split up in one or more parts.
 In the first column of the action tables is the name of the control or instrument of which the value changes due to the pilot's action, the second column is for the new value of that control or instrument, in the third column the priority value of the action is given and the fourth column contains a number that indicates how much the probability for the situation will rise if that action is performed.
 The priority value gives an indication of the importance of the action during the situation.
 Lowering the landing gear during landing is a lot more important than checking if there are faults, for example.
 If there is a part called time independent, the actions in this part may be performed at any time during the situation.
 The other actions in the table must be performed in the order in which they occur in the table.

-For the visual check rules there is a table with three columns.
+For the visual checks there is a table with three columns.
 The first column contains the names of the instruments the pilot should check.
 The second column is the repetitive column whose values state whether the pilot should check an instrument only once or on a regular basis.
 The third and last column contains priority values that indicate how important the visual check is.
-These priority values have been determined by looking at the flight manual of Microsoft Flight Simulator [3] and the official Flight Reference Cards in [2].
+These priority values have been determined by looking at the flight manual of Microsoft Flight Simulator [5] and the official Flight Reference Cards in [2].
 From these sources the obligatory checks were extracted.
-The precise priority values have then been determined by reasoning which instrument contains the most important information for a certain situation.
+The precise priority values have then been determined using common sense by reasoning which instrument contains the most important information for a certain situation.
+Some of these priorities have been checked in the interview with Gideon Reisel (see Appendix C).

-The constraint rules are described by a table with three columns: the name of the control or instrument, the value that control or instrument should have when the situation starts and the value that control or instrument should have when the situation is finished.
+The conditions are described by a table with three columns: the name of the control or instrument, the value that control or instrument should have when the situation starts and the value that control or instrument should have when the situation is finished.
 These start and end values may be empty.
 Next to the table with all start and end conditions there are two values that indicate the probability that the situation has started or finished if all the start or end conditions have been met.